 Mistake #9 - Radio Silence!

-I know we’re not all extroverts - me especially, I think I’m intrinsically introverted!
+I know we’re not all extroverts - me especially, I think I’m a born introvert.

 You need to build your social value if you want followers and people to know love and trust you.
 So that involves POSTING and COMMENTING on a regular basis.

-You need to active across all your biz accounts.
-It's how your content gets shown to more people.
-I hear people complain that there content is not reaching people.
+You need to be actively social on social.
+It's how your content gets displayed to more people.
+I hear people complain that their content is not reaching people.
+Make it visible, make it shareable.

 Please don’t be spammy!

-I understand your objective is to sell, however, by building the relationship first you’ll have much more success.
+I understand your ultimate objectives are revenue and profit growth, however, by building the relationship first you’ll have much more success.

-I hope you found these tips useful!
-Please leave your comments below and let's continue the conversation!
+I hope you found these tips useful.
+Please leave your comments below and let's continue the conversation.
+Have a great day.